 As a parent, you are committing an offence if you fail to make sure that your child attends school regularly, even if they are missing school without your knowledge.
 You run the risk of being issued with a penalty notice or being taken to court.

 The LA may decide to prosecute a parent.
 If this happens:

-- Parents can be fined up to £2,500 or imprisoned for failing to ensure that their child attends school regularly. the school year in which the child reaches 16.
-Your child cannot leave school until that date.
-Even if they have received their National - Magistrates can also impose a Parenting Order which means that the parent has to attend a counselling and guidance programme, usually a parenting class.
+- for failing to ensure that their child attends school regularly. - Magistrates can also impose a Parenting Orde which means that the parent has to attend a counselling and guidance programme, usually a parenting class.